vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 But I'm not going to type this in console everytime I want to switch my knife.
 That's where binds come in.<br>

 So why don't we just go ahead and bind the damn thing?
 It's not that simple.
-Binds don't work if there's double quotes in the command that is to be executed.<br>
+Binds don't work if there's double quotes in the command.<br>

 So if we write a bind for this, it will look like<br>

     bind "KP_END" "give weapon_knife_m9_bayonet;mp_drop_knife_enable 1; \
                 ent_fire weapon_knife addoutput "classname weapon_knifegg""

-The bind command takes in two parameters <key> <command>, here the key is KP_END and the actual command starts at `give` and ends at `classname weapon_knifegg` which has to be enclosed in double quotes.
-Hence, the double quote for the actual bind command ends prematurely which will throw an error and as far as I know Valve doesn't provide escape characters in scripts.<br>
+The bind command takes in two parameters <key> <command>, here the key is KP_END.
+The string `"classname weapon_knifegg"` is enclosed in double quotes.
+Hence, the double quote for the actual bind command ends prematurely which will throw an error and as far as reddit know Valve doesn't provide escape characters for cofig commands.<br>

 What now?<br><br>

 ### A simple workaround<br>
 - - -

-Since the command cannot be bound directly, I'll have to replace the second parameter of the bind command with a filename and set an alias to `exec` it.<br>
+Since the command cannot be bound directly, it can be replaced by a filename and that file will hold the actual command.<br>

+Not the best workaround, but it works.<br>

-Create a file with the knife bind command and save it as m9bayonet.cfg<br>
+Create a file with the knife bind command and save it as m9bayonet.cfg (I'm using bayonet as an example)<br>

-    `give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg`
+    give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg"

-Now create an alias for it inside the file you created earlier (`knife_binds.cfg`)<br>
+Now create an alias for it inside the file that was created earlier (`knife_binds.cfg`)<br>

-    `alias m9bayonet "exec m9bayonet"`
+    alias m9bayonet "exec m9bayonet"

 In the next line bind it to a key with the following command
     `bind "KP_END" "use weapon_knife; drop; m9bayonet"`

 The `knife_binds.cfg` file should look like this<br>

-    `alias m9bayonet "exec m9bayonet"`
+    alias m9bayonet "exec m9bayonet"
-    `bind "KP_END" "use weapon_knife; drop; m9bayonet"`
+    bind "KP_END" "use weapon_knife; drop; m9bayonet"

+Where m9bayonet is the alias to load the command inside the file `m9bayonet.cfg`<br>

 Now go in-game start an offline game_mode other than DM, and run `exec knife_binds` from the console.
-And that should work.<br>
+And it should work.<br><br>

 ### Full script

-This is how the finished script looks like<br>
+This is what the finished script looks like<br>

 ```
 sv_cheats 1